Bengal 2022 blast case: NIA arrests 2 amid attack by crowd; officer injured | Law-Order

 An NIA officer was injured and a vehicle belonging to the probe agency was damaged in the attack, a spokesperson of the federal investigating agency said.

-The duo -- Balai Charan Maity and Manobrata Jana -- were arrested after extensive searches at five locations, including the house of Jana, where locals tried to obstruct the NIA team.
-A member of the NIA team suffered minor injury and the agency's official vehicle was also damaged, the spokesperson added.
+The crowd tried to stop the NIA team and its security component from moving towards the Bhupatinagar police station to complete the arrest formalities.
+The NIA has lodged a complaint at the local police station in this regard.

+The NIA spokesperson said Jana and Maity were found to have conspired to manufacture and explode crude bombs to spread terror.

-Three persons were killed when an explosion ripped apart a kutcha house in Bhupatinagar on December 3, 2022.
-The investigation was later handed over to the NIA.
+Three persons were killed when an explosion ripped apart the kutcha house of Rajkumar Manna in Bhupatinagar on December 3, 2022.
+Rajkumar Manna, Biswajit Gayen and Buddhadeb Manna were grievously injured in the blast and later died.

-Saturday's incident also brought back memories of January 5 when three officials of the Enforcement Directorate were attacked by a mob in North 24 Parganas district's Sandeshkhali during a search on the premises of ruling Trinamool Congress' leader Shajahan Sheikh in connection with alleged irregularities in the public distribution system.
+The state police initially registered an FIR on December 3, 2022, against the three men killed in the explosion but the provisions of the Explosive Substances Act were not applied.
+Subsequently, a writ petition was filed before the Calcutta High Court with a prayer for transferring the case to the NIA.

+The NIA took over the case on June 4, 2023, on the high court's order dated March 21, 2023, and re-registered a case under various sections of law, including the Explosive Substances Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)